-A: The belt is buckled in the wrong buckle.
+A: The belt is over an armrest.

 You can be seriously injured if your belt goes over an armrest like this.
 The belt would be much too high.
 In a crash, you can slide under the belt.
 The belt force would then be applied on the abdomen, not on the pelvic bones, and that could cause serious or fatal injuries.
 Be sure the belt goes under the armrests.